hanabi/hanabi.github.io/README.md

 ### The Layered Finesse

-* Since we don't allow lying outside of *Bluff Position*, it is possible to perform a *Finesse* on a card that is not in *Finesse Position*, as long as all of the cards leading to it are playable.
+* Since we don't allow lying outside of *Bluff Seat*, it is possible to perform a *Finesse* on a card that is not in *Finesse Position*, as long as all of the cards leading to it are playable.
 Essentially, the intended *Finesse* blind play target is layered behind other playable cards.
 * For example, at the beginning of the game, this is a 4-for-1 clue with full tempo:

 ![Layered Finesse](img/layered_finesse.jpg)

 ### The Clandestine Finesse

-* Since we are allowed to lie in *Bluff Position*, doing a *Layered Finesse* in *Bluff Position* can be problematic, since it will typically only get one card played (instead of a big layered chain of cards).
+* Since we are allowed to lie in *Bluff Seat*, doing a *Layered Finesse* in *Bluff Seat* can be problematic, since it will typically only get one card played (instead of a big layered chain of cards).
 * A form of *Layered Finesse* that gets around this restriction is called the *Clandestine Finesse*, because it is similar to a *Hidden Finesse*.
 When this move is performed, the player who is blind playing cards knows to keep playing because they see that if they do nothing, the next player will go on to misplay.
 * In the following example, in Zealousy's hand, green 2 and green 3 are already touched with a green clue.
 Thus, a number 3 clue to Zealousy will get both the red 2 and the purple 2, because if Hyphen-ated does not continue to play the purple 3, Zealousy will think he has red 3 and misplay it.